UNINETTSigma2/documentation/getting_started/ssh.md

 file on your computer.
 Anybody who has access to your private key can read data between you and remote servers and impersonate you to the remote servers.

-One way to visualize this is to image the public key to be a box where somebody can put a secret message.
+One way to visualize this is to image the public key to be a box into which somebody can put a secret message.
 Anybody can put something into a box and close the box and send the box to you, but only you have the key to open it (private key).